Jshel/CEN5035Project/README.md

 To generate the same demo video, run "npx cypress run" from the CEN5035-front-end directory.

-Run the tests in spec.ts
+The tests are located in "CEN5035Project\CEN5035-front-end\cypress\videos\spec.ts"

 **Sprint 1 Backend Demo:**